 Enjoy cuisine from James Beard Award-winning Israeli Chef Alon Shaya at his New Orleans restaurant, Saba.
-For the eight nights of Hanukkah, enjoy a dinner menu featuring a house-made Latke Board, with Saba’s signature potato pancakes, wood-roasted apple butter, and cultured butter, accompanied by a healthy portion of labneh with chives, whitefish salad, sumac-pickled red onion, soft boiled egg, and fresh herb salad of watercress, dill and parsley.
-Reservations can be made here.
+For the eight nights of Hanukkah, enjoy a dinner menu featuring a house-made Latke Board, which includes four latkes along with the following: wood-roasted apple butter, celery root puree, pickled scallion, braised greens with schmaltz and chicken skins, cauliflower with cranberries and pine nuts, and sour cream.
+For dessert, they are offering a special Sufganiyot with roasted pumpkin, date, and pomegranate.
+Make a reservation here.

 In New Orleans, there are parades year round.
-The Mobile Menorah Parade lives up to its name as a parade of 10-15 cars with Menorahs mounted on top take to the streets.
-The parade begins at 7037 Freret St., heads down St. Charles to Poydras, then toward the French Quarter to Esplanade Avenue before heading back around to Royal and to St. Charles back Uptown.
-Make sure to catch a custom designed Chanukah bead while on the route!
+The Mobile Menorah Parade lives up to its name as a parade of cars with Menorahs mounted on top take to the streets.
+The parade begins at Chabad of Louisiana (7037 Freret St.), heads down St. Charles to Poydras, then toward the French Quarter to Esplanade Avenue before heading back around to Royal and to St. Charles back Uptown to its starting point.
+Make sure to catch a custom-designed Chanukah bead while on the route!